infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-1/02_hello_world.md

 ## 🏃‍♀️ Run the Program

-Use your terminal in VS Code (or Command Prompt/Terminal if you prefer) and type:
+Use your terminal in VS Code
 ```bash
 javac HelloWorld.java
 java HelloWorld